 As a roaring lion is a biblical introduction towards one's enemy; and as such a descriptive narrative used many times in God's Word.
 The lion is a large carnivorous animal found in Southern Asia and in most parts of Africa.

-In the Book of Judges we are told that Samson, with his father and mother, were in a vineyard; and that he turned away from his parents, perhaps to eat some grapes, and a young lion roared and came against him.
+In the Book of Judges we are told that Samson, with his father and mother, were in a vineyard; and that as he turned away from his parents, perhaps to eat some grapes, a young lion roared and came against him.

 And the Spirit of the Lord came mightily upon him, and he laid hold on the Lion with nothing in his hand, only the increase of bodily strength through the Spirit of God, and he killed the lion (Judges 14:5-6).
 God's Spirit would come on Sampson many times to give him victory over Israel's enemy the Philistines.

-In the Book of Hosea; as a roaring lion is in reference to the coming Messiah (or Deliverer), he shall roar like a lion: when he shall roar, then the children shall tremble (Hosea 11:10).
+In the Book of Hosea; as a roaring lion is in reference to the coming Messiah (or Deliverer): He shall roar like a lion: when he shall roar, then the children shall tremble (Hosea 11:10).

 The Messiah was compared to a lion for his strength and courage, and for the fierceness of his wrath against his enemies; and his voice, and words, like the roaring of a lion, exceeding loud, and reaching far, even to the uttermost parts of the earth.
 Jesus, the foretold Messiah (John 1:41-42), revealed that the gospel of the kingdom shall be preached in all the world for a witnesses unto all nations (Matthew 24:14).